-Multihomogenous forms appeared before in the work of Choi, Lam and Reznick.
-In particular they proved the following theorem in \cite{clr}:
+Multihomogenous forms appeared before in the works of several mathematicians.
+We refer the interested reader to \cite{clr} and references therein for the extensive history of nonnegative multiforms.
+The following theorem from \cite{clr} is the most relevant to our interest.

-\begin{thm} (Choi, Lam, Reznick) Let $N=(n_1,n_2,\ldots,n_m)$ and $K=(2k_1,2k_2,\ldots,2k_m)$ where $n_i \geq 2$ and $k_i \geq 1$ then $\pos_{Q_{N,K}}=\sq_{Q_{N,K}}$ if and only if $m=2$ and $(N,K)$ is either $(2,n_2;2k_1,2)$ or $(n_1,2;2,2k_2)$. \end{thm}
+\begin{thm} (Choi, Lam, Reznick) Let $N=(n_1,n_2,\ldots,n_m)$ and $D=(2d_1,2d_2,\ldots,2d_m)$ where $n_i \geq 2$ and $d_i \geq 1$ then $\pos_{\Delta_{N,D}}=\sq_{\Delta_{N,D}}$ if and only if $m=2$ and $(N,D)$ is either $(2,n_2;2d_1,2)$ or $(n_1,2;2,2d_2)$. \end{thm}

-Our result can be viewed as a localized version of Blekherman's Theorem and also as a quantitative version of the theorem of Choi, Lam and Reznick \cite{clr}.
-In order to state our result we need to introduce the following function on subsets of $P_{N,K}$.
+Our result can be viewed as a quantitative version of the theorem of Choi, Lam and Reznick.
+In order to state the main result we need to introduce the following function on subsets of $P_{N,D}$.